vedmathai/stackingup/public/content/page-content/idea/types-of-startups.md

 To see the correlation with the previous point on b2b or b2c.
 It is rare that a layman consumer would want to use APIs.
 Probably few coding friendly consumers may choose to use APIs to make their everyday life better, but that is the exception not the norm.
 However, businesses may want and prefer both an API-based solution and a UI-based solution.
 Often, the UI can be used for debugging specific cases, or for different user flows.

 ## Technology first versus Operations versus Content first
-Deep Tech is a term used nowadays to talk about specific algorithms that do specific tasks.
+**Deep-Tech** is a term used nowadays to talk about specific algorithms that do specific tasks.
 These algorithms are complex to build and the value they provide are like diamond-mines.
 Entire companies can be built around just providing access to a particular set of algorithms.

 For example, Google provides access to it's speech-text-engine or optical character recognition engine for fee through APIs or even a UI as mentioned above.
 The algorithm is the product.
 As a user you provide some data, the algorithm is run on that data and you are provided with the output.